shaypal5/bubble_plot/README.md

 ## <a name="motivation"></a>Motivation

 The goal for the bubble plot is to help us visualize linear and non-linear connections between numerical/categorical features in our data in an easy and simple way.
-The bubble plot is a kind of a 2 dimensional histogram using bubbles.
+The bubble plot is a kind of a 2-dimensional histogram using bubbles.
 It suits every combination of categorical and numerical features.

 The bubble size is proportional to the frequency of the data points in this point.